xiangww0108/cmu-mlip-model-testing-lab/README.md

 - Clone the starter code from this [Git repository](https://github.com/sayalikandarkar/cmu-mlip-zeno-lab).
 - The repository includes a python notebook which contains the started code.

+## Installation instructions
+- python 3.10 version is needed for the zeno packages to run correctly
+- pip install packaging ~ version 23.2

 ## Code related details
 - Replace the API key in the started code
 - Create the project and verify if you can access your project on the hub